 The Cobra conforms to the mini-sumo ruleset of RoboGames

 , the world's largest robot competition.
-Most smaller events uses these rules, but always check with your event organizer to make sure.
+Most events uses these rules, but always check with your event organizer to make sure.

 Width: 9.9cm (3.90")